lambdatoast/lambdatoast.github.com/_drafts/map-and-bind.md

     "A UUID implies a User, which implies a Name"

-That reveals the wrongness – or naivety, if you will – of our proposed data flow.
+This reveals the wrongness – or naivety, if you will – of our proposed data flow.

-While it'd be awesome if a UUID *implied* a User, the truth is that it doesn't.
+While it'd be great if a UUID *implied* a User, the truth is that it doesn't.
 There's not a User for *every possible UUID*, so pretending that having a UUID *implies* having a User, is a brittle way to design, document, and present our data flow.

-But again: functions *are* logical implications.
-And we *want* to create a function, therefore we *want* to state a logical implication!.
+But again: functions *are* logical implications, and we *want* to create a function.
+Therefore, we still *want* to denote a logical implication!

-It seems that the right way to go is to state a more *accurate* implication.
+It seems that the right way to go is to come up with a more *accurate* implication.

 ## Taking partiality into account

 Here's a more accurate chain of implications:

-    UUID -> User or NULL -> Name or NULL
+    UUID -> User (or not) -> Name (or not)

-In informal speak:
+In other words:

-    "A UUID implies a User or NULL, which implies a Name or NULL"
+> A UUID implies a User (or not!), which implies a Name (or not!)

-Now the type is more *honest*.
-However, we can do better than `User or NULL`.
+Now we're being more accurate.

-## NULL is unneeded, unsafe, unclear, and an acknowledged historical mistake.
+Looking at `UUID -> User (or not) -> Name (or not)`, you can see that there's a pattern, made apparent by the repetition of "(or not)" after a type (e.g. once after `User` and once after `Name`)

-...
+Noticing the existence of a pattern is what leads to abstraction, which is the next step.

 ## A more meaningful abstraction